The relative modular object and Frobenius extensions of finite Hopf algebras: Preliminaries

 \subsection{Finite tensor categories}

-Given an algebra $A$ over a field $k$ ($=$ an associative unital algebra over $k$), we denote by $\mbox{\rm mod-}A$ the category of finitely generated right $A$-modules.
-The following variant of the Eilenberg-Watts theorem is well-known and will be used extensively in this paper:
+Given an algebra $A$ over $k$ ($=$ an associative unital algebra over $k$), we denote by $\mbox{\rm mod-}A$ the category of finite-dimensional right $A$-modules.
+A $k$-linear category is said to be {\em finite} if it is $k$-linearly equivalent to $\mbox{\rm mod-}A$ for some finite-dimensional algebra $A$ over $k$.